forharsh/embl-backend/README.md

     ```
     Mentioned swagger link contains all the endpoints you can add request parameters and get the result.

-    Follow the below steps to test the api-
+3. GENERATE TOKEN API

-        - Click on the `Generate Token API` and select the `POST /api/v1/generate-token` api and click on the `example value`
-        and then click on the 'Try it out' button.
+      * Click on the `Generate Token API` and select the `POST /api/v1/generate-token` api and click on the `example value` and then click on the 'Try it out' button.
 The below response will be displayed.

         ```
         {
           "username": "admin",
           "token": <jwt-token>
         }
         ```
-        - Copy the token and click on the Authorize button at upper right corner and add value as `Bearer <jwt-token>` and
-        then click on 'Authorize' button.
+      * Copy the token and click on the Authorize button at upper right corner and add value as `Bearer <jwt-token>` and then click on 'Authorize' button.
 This step add the jwt token in the subsequent header.
         ```
          Note : The validity of jwt token is defined for 30 minutes.
 After 30 minutes, token will be expired.
 In code generation symmetric HSA26 algorithm is used to sign token.
         ```
-        * Create Person Entity
+4. Create Person Entity
-        - Click on the `Person Api` and select the `POST /api/v1/person` api and click on the `example value`
-          and then click on the 'Try it out' button.
+      * Click on the `Person Api` and select the `POST /api/v1/person` api and click on the `example value` and then click on the 'Try it out' button.
 The below response will be displayed.
         ```
           {
             "id": 1,
             "first_name": "John",